CarltonW/CarltonW.GitHub.io/_posts/2020-04-06-Using-AWS-Config-to-monitor-resources.md

 ---
 layout: post
-title: Using AWS Config to monitor resources
+title: Using AWS Config to monitor open RDP port
 excerpt: "How to use AWS Config to monitor your resources"
 modified: 2020-04-06
 tags: [Howto]